whosken/datetimeutc/README.md

 ## Because why are we dealing with timezones?

-A lightweight datetime utility library which wraps around the standard datetime module, with features from dateutil, and pytz.
+A lightweight datetime utility library which wraps around the standard `datetime` module, with features from dateutil and pytz.

-Its purpose is to minimize the effort to convert datetime to/from UTC, a task I found myself doing too often internationalizing web services and apps.
+Its purpose is to minimize the effort to convert datetime to/from UTC, a task I found myself doing too often while internationalizing web services and apps.

 This wrapper is designed under these datetime philosophy:

 1. datetime should always be timezone aware
 2. datetime should always be handled and stored in UTC time
 3. datetime should always default to UTC time
-4. datetime should not communicate in server local time, in order to secure server location
+4. datetime should not contain server local time
 5. timezone conversions should be done on client side

 ## Install